Best Bikepacking Sleeping Bags – Ultralight Bike Touring Sleeping Bags from Summer to Winter

 • price: from $494.93

-This cold-weather sleeping bag from NEMO is hand on the best option for cold-weather cycling trips at an affordable price.
-Not surprisingly, it is on the heavier side, but it also holds near -30° C which is pretty solid.
+This cold-weather sleeping bag from NEMO is hands down the best option for cold-weather cycling trips at an affordable price.
+Not surprisingly, it is on the heavier side, but it also holds near -30° C, which is pretty solid.

 The baffles keep the down in place and ensure no heat loss.
 It is also a winner in wet conditions with its hydrophobic down and waterproof coating.

-Even when sleeping in freezing temperatures, dampness on the inside of your tent will freeze, before eventually turning into water dripping onto you and your sleeping bag.
+Even when sleeping in freezing temperatures, moisture inside your tent will freeze before turning into water that drips onto you and your sleeping bag.

 That makes it so incredibly important to keep the sleeping bag dry inside so you do not get wet at night, and this sleeping bag ensures exactly that.

-On the downside, it does take more space than the other sleeping bags on this list, though it is expected as with all cold-weather gear.
+On the downside, it does take up more space than the other sleeping bags on this list, though that’s expected with all cold-weather gear.

 Cheap & Best-Value Bike Touring Sleeping Bags